deibhaid/lTerm2/docs/GTK_PORT_PLAN.md

 4. Spike a GTK window hosting a Cairo/GL drawing area that can consume a dummy frame buffer from the core, ensuring rendering path is viable.

 ### 6. Risks & Considerations
-- **Scope size**: iTerm2 is ~2.4k source files; expect a multi-quarter effort.
+- **Scope size**: the upstream macOS codebase is ~2.4k source files; expect a multi-quarter effort.
 Prioritize feature sets for incremental releases.
 - **Objective-C reuse**: Running ObjC on Linux is possible via GNUStep, but many AppKit features aren’t available; a reimplementation in C++/Rust/Swift may be more sustainable.
 - **Performance parity**: Metal-based rendering, Core Animation, and event tap hacks must be redesignated for X11/Wayland; benchmarking will be necessary.
 - **Automation/security**: Replacing AppleScript/Keychain with DBus/libsecret needs careful security design.